tensorflow/tfx/docs/tutorials/transform/data_preprocessing_with_cloud.md

 1. In the Google Cloud console, on the project selector page, select or [create a Google Cloud project](https://cloud.google.com/resource-manager/docs/creating-managing-projects).

-  Note: If you don't plan to keep the resources that you create in this
+    !!!
+Note
-      procedure, create a project instead of selecting an existing project.
+        If you don't plan to keep the resources that you create in this procedure, create a project instead of selecting an existing project.
         After you finish these steps, you can delete the project, removing all resources associated with the project.

   [Go to project selector](https://console.cloud.google.com/projectselector2/home/dashboard){ .md-button .md-button--primary }